Free amortization calculator

 Understanding loan payments and amortization

 Use the calculator as a planning screen before you compare lender quotes.
 Start with the loan amount, rate, and term, then adjust down payment or extra monthly payments to see how the payoff date changes.
-The monthly payment estimate is most useful when you compare several scenarios side by side, because a small rate change or a modest extra payment can affect total interest over a long term.

-For example, a 30-year mortgage can have a comfortable monthly payment but a high lifetime interest cost.
+A 30-year mortgage can have a comfortable monthly payment but a high lifetime interest cost.
 A shorter term may raise the payment while lowering total interest.
 Auto loans usually have shorter terms, so the monthly payment reacts quickly to vehicle price, down payment, and rate.
-Education loans can have repayment rules that vary by lender or program, so this calculator should be treated as a plain amortization estimate rather than a substitute for official repayment disclosures.

 How extra payments help